neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 ## Default Email Settings
-These settigns can be overwritten by the user.
+These settings can be overwritten by the user.

 #### Send emails for security events
 Enable emails for security relevant events by default.